 A handful of people can point their camera in the same direction and the results would be a handful of different images created, all different perspectives, some better than others.
 I don't view that as a bad thing, just a result of technology available to us.
 Clearly some are better than others, the eye of an artist is a real thing, and having the tools so readily available for anyone to find their creative potential can only be good.

 I look at the auto and facade series as portraits in their own right and feel the lack of people in them enhances the quiet stillness of the images.
 I approach the series of cars and facades as if they are posing for me.
 I consider the cars as formal portraits, profiles of an object, each one almost human in its elegant presence.

 - Excerpt from conversation between David Caras and Mark Feeney for Art News

-David Caras lives in Portland, Maine with his wife Nancy Wagner, a working artist and their Portuguese water dog, Ella.
-They have two beautiful daughters and two exceptionally bright, handsome, creative, loving grandsons who are still too young to be embarrassed by their Pop's love.
+David Caras lives in Portland, Maine with his artist wife Nancy Wagner, and their Portuguese water dog, Ella.
+They have two beautiful daughters and three exceptionally bright, beautiful , creative and loving grandchildren who are still too young to be embarrassed by their Pop's love.